Mobile Home Financing | Buying a Mobile Home 2026

 Down payment and credit score minimums

+Lenders typically require a higher down payment for a used mobile home compared to a traditional home or a newer manufactured home.
 Prepare to make a down payment of at least 10–20% of the purchase price.
-Additionally, a credit score of 580 or higher is generally needed to qualify for mobile home financing, although some lenders may have higher requirements.
+Additionally, a credit score of 580 or higher is generally required to qualify for mobile home financing, though some lenders may set higher requirements.
 A better credit score can help you secure more favorable interest rates, loan terms, and more manageable monthly payments.

 Age and condition